deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/028.png" alt="">

 This is the instruction we will actually need to execute!
 This is where the actual call to the 1st instruction of the function occurs.
-There is one slight issue though- this address contains a null byte!
+There is one slight issue though - this address contains a null byte!

 As exploit developers know, a null byte (__\x00__) can be a death sentence.
 The operating system recognizes this character as a string terminator and will disregard anything that comes after it.